rooch-network/rooch-book/README.md

-# Website
+# Rooch Book

+This is the Move Book - a comprehensive guide to the Move programming language and the Rooch blockchain.
+The book is intended for developers who are interested in learning about Move and building on Sui.

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+> This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation